alex-karpenko/git-events-runner/ROADMAP.md

 ## In work

 - chart: update to specify container registry and use docker.io by default
-- action:
-    - config to restrict the maximum number of running acton jobs;
+- refactor: improve logging, make it more formal and short, with just relevant info only
+- doc: make documentation site versioned.

 ## Next release

 - gitrepo: extend file sensor to use globs instead of single file
-- refactor: improve logging, make it more formal and short, with just relevant info only
 - controller: tracing
 - controller: metrics